ZTsquared/JestMath-MVP/README.md

 #### ParentPortal

-In this portal you can add questions to the questions database table.
+In this portal you can add questions to the questions database table - I have deactivated this in the front end for the time being but the code is there.
 In future this portal should also allow parents to curate and delete questions.

 In future parents should be able to add jokes from here as well.